AllTheMods/alltheguides/all-the-mods-10-to-the-sky/atm10tts-faq.md

 <summary>Does the nether generate normally?</summary>

-No. Strictly forts, nothing else.
-That means no bastions either.
+No. Strictly forts, and bastions, nothing else.

 </details>